snt-arg/visual_sgraphs/README.md

 catkin build
 ```

-You can then add a new alias to the `bashrc` file to run the environment whenever needed:
+Finally, you can add a new alias to the `bashrc` file to run the environment whenever needed:

 ```
 alias sourceorb3ros='source ~/workspace/ros/orbslam3_ros_ws/devel/setup.bash'